Charlotte Willis gets her hands dirty and roots around for growing success stories, exploring the best ways to grow your own food at home…

 Your window-box should be positioned in direct sunlight for at least 5 hours a day.
-Pick out a 25cm wide pot that is at least 25-30cm deep, or drill holes in a previous container (such as a peanut butter or protein powder tub) if you fancy getting all make do and mend.
+Pick out a 25cm wide pot that is at least 25-30cm deep, or drill holes in a previous container (such as peanut butter or protein powder tub) if you fancy getting all make do and mend.

-Again, be sure to use potting compost, as it retains water to a higher degree of saturation and will help reduce nutrient leaching from the plant, and every now and again, enrich your soil with a plant food in order to replenish the vital minerals your plant is using in order to grow.
+Again, be sure to use potting compost, as it retains water to a higher degree of saturation and will help reduce nutrient leaching from the plant, and every now and again, enrich your soil with plant food in order to replenish the vital minerals your plant is using in order to grow.

-Perfect window-box grows include any form of salad plant, such as mustard cress, watercress, radish, rocket, spinach, spring onions and different leafy salad plants.
+Perfect window-box plants include any form of salad plant, such as mustard cress, watercress, radish, rocket, spinach, spring onions and different leafy salad plants.
 Certain types of pepper and berries such as strawberries can also be grown with ease from a window-box.

 Outdoor patio space

 No lush green lawn space?
 Fear not my wannabe horticultural enthusiasts.
 Investing in a couple of large potting tubs will get you far.
-The truth is, you don’t have to dedicate a large space of your garden, or dig up your neighbour’s either.
+The truth is, you don’t have to dedicate a large space of your garden or dig up your neighbour’s either.

 Carrots, potatoes and root veg grow exceptionally well in deep plant pots.
 You can even improvise and use a deep trash can or emptied gravel bag to contain your veg while they grow.
 Use a soil-based compost and enrich it every so often with your own homemade compost (for the super savvy environmentalists out there) or shop-bought variety.